 The simple line bitcoin price chart should be very familiar from school days plotting data on two axes.
 It displays price on the vertical Y axis - Euro, Dollar etc - over time on the horizontal X axis which can be viewed by day, week, month or hour depending on how granular you want to get.

 A simple line chart will default to a linear scale giving equal weight to price change across the entire scale.
+This is a good way of broadly gauging prices.

-This is useful for a broad overview of price movement, but linear scales can obscure the significance of change.
+However, linear scales can obscure the significance of change.
 Is, for example, an increase from $10 to $100 - where price increases by a factor of 10 - as significant as an increase from $100 to $200 - a mere doubling?

 The use of Logarithmic price scale addresses that issue.
 The log chart is plotted so that prices in the scale are not positioned equidistantly, but rather in a way that two equal percent changes are plotted at the same vertical distance on the scale.

-Some simple price charts - such as those used at Coinmarketcap.com - will plot lines for both BTC and USD values and add a secondary X-axis for market capitalisation, essentially the value of all coins in circulation for the given currency given the current price.
+Some simple price charts - such as those used at Coinmarketcap - will plot lines for both BTC and USD values and add a secondary X-axis for market capitalisation, essentially the value of all coins in circulation for the given currency given the current price.

-While the simple price chart is straightforward and easier to understand it represents an average of price for the time scale chosen, and doesn’t take into account the crucial influence of volume.
+While the simple price chart is straightforward and easier to understand it represents an average of price for the time scale chosen, and usually doesn’t take into account the crucial influence of volume.

 CMC provide separate volume bar charts but for those that want much more detail about what the average is hiding, the Candlestick Chart - combining a more complex representation of price along with volume - is much more appropriate.